bakeromso/IntelliJ-IDEA-Java-Card-Project-Template/README.md

 1. To build applet, use [`Ant`](http://ant.apache.org/) window on the right of the screen and double click `binarize.all.standard`.
 1. Target files will be in the `\out\helloWorld\javacard` folder where `helloWorld` is your package name
+1. The output files can be build and installed in one go by clicking the `install` option in your Ant view.

 If you have more than one applet in the project, edit build.xml and add a second entry under each <target> tag with the info you need.